eastoid/mini-totpauthserver/README.md

 `/auth/verify/{id}`
-Authenticate a client token (via cookie)
+Authenticate a client token (via cookie)<br>To allow multiple IDs on an endpoint, separate with comma

 `/auth/verify/{id}/{token}`